thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/RegistryServerSpecification.md

 gHUFBgAAAAAAAAAAAAAAAAAAAAAAAA==
 ```

-A client SHOULD use the `swift package archive-source` tool
+A client SHOULD use the `codira package archive-source` tool
 to create a source archive for the release.

 A server MAY analyze a package to